-Police: Bus Driver Arrested In Fridley After Fight With Student
+Charges: School Bus Driver Attacked 12-Year-Old Student In Fridley

-MINNEAPOLIS (WCCO) — Police in Fridley say a bus driver has been arrested after a fight with a student Tuesday morning.
+MINNEAPOLIS (WCCO) — A Fridley school bus driver faces an assault charge after he allegedly attacked a 12-year-old student Tuesday morning.

-According to police, two school resource officers in the district were notified by school officials of a physical altercation between a bus driver and student during bus drop off.
+Paul Martin, 72, of Ham Lake faces one misdemeanor count of fifth-degree assault, according to Anoka County court documents.

-Officers responded, began investigating and later arrested the bus driver, who was taken to Anoka County Jail.
+The complaint says the incident occurred in the Fridley High School parking lot after the bus driver, identified as Martin, dropped students off around 7:45 a.m.
+Police responded to the scene after a school official reported the assault.

 More On WCCO.com: